 Have students collectively determine the theme of each of the Chris Van Allsburg books you have read together.
 As students explain how they determined the theme, model how to complete the comparing theme graphic organizer.
 Then, read The Garden of Adbul Gasazi and discuss the book together.
 Have students use the same graphic organizer to compare the book with another Chris Van Allsburg book.

 You can also use Chris Van Allsburg books to practice comparing story elements.
 Since his books include a huge variety of setting, character, and plot, there are many possibilities.
 I like to use Just a Dream as a mentor text for this lesson.

 Spend a few minutes reviewing story elements with students and discuss the story elements of the Chris Van Allsburg books you’ve read together.
 As you read the mentor text, have students think about the story elements of the text.
 They may even want to jot down a few notes as you read.
 After reading the book, have students complete a double bubble map that compares the story elements of Just a Dream (or the book you chose) and any other Chris Van Allsburg book.

 A great informational extension to these lessons is to have students research Chris Van Allsburg and to write a brief biography on the author.

-If you love author studies, be sure to check out this blog post on a Patricia Polacco author study.
+If you love author studies, be sure to check my Patricia Polacco author study blog post.